Arthur H. Graubart

 Graubart (left) and Captain Hansjürgen Reinicke (right), February 1946 off the Philadelphia Naval Shipyard.

 Arthur Harrison "Speedy" Graubart (December 8, 1901 – August 12, 2003) was a United States Navy captain, and the last commander of the heavy cruiser Prinz Eugen after the ship's transfer as a war prize from Nazi Germany's Kriegsmarine to the US Navy.

 Youth

 Graubart was born in Albany, New York, as the youngest of three children to Hungarian and Austrian immigrants.
 His father was a salesman who came to America when he was 15 to avoid the draft.
 At an early age, Arthur Graubart showed an aptitude for mathematics and science, while his sister Ella Graubart went on to become the first female lawyer in Pittsburgh.

 He graduated from Charleston Harris High School in New York City in 1918.
-After the US declared war on Germany in 1917, Graubart, age 16, tried to enlist in the United States Marine Corps, but was recognized by an acquaintance of his father and sent home after two days.
+After the US declared war on Germany in 1917, Graubart tried to enlist in the United States Marine Corps at sixteen, but was recognized by an acquaintance of his father and sent home after two days.
 One day after his graduation from high school, he volunteered for service in the navy.